Invaluable Archived Documents

-General Hieu was elated when a number of ARVN officers called in by phone to compliment him on the report after the TV broadcast.
+General Hieu was elated when several of ARVN officers called in by phone to compliment him on the report after the TV broadcast.

 In the euphoria of success at the beginning of this task, General Hieu envisioned and made big plans to attack all directions.
 He mentioned the Power Company, Air Vietnam, the Presidential Special Advisor, Lieutenant General Dang Van Quang, the Judicial Branch, the Judicial Police, and Phung Hoang Program.

-But then very quickly, General Hieu found out that the following obstacles prevented him from fulfilling the anti-corruption mission he had been given to do.
+But then very quickly, General Hieu was disappointed when he found out that the following obstacles prevented him from fulfilling the anti-corruption mission he had been given.

-The first obstacle was the lack of personnel and funds.
-It appeared that besides General Hieu, Vice President Huong was not able to recruit anyone else: "He pointed out that it was hard to find incorruptible and bold officers to work in this field" .
-No one would dare to confront heavy weight corrupt officials such as Thieu, Khiem, Quang...
+The first obstacle is the lack of personnel and funds to do the job.
+It appeared that besides General Hieu, Vice President Huong was not able to recruit anyone else: "He pointed out that it was hard to find incorruptible and bold officers to work in this field".
+No one would dare to confront corrupt heavyweight officials such as Thieu, Khiem, Quang...
 "General Hieu stated that some pressure had been exerted from various quarters against investigators of SMASF.
-Some military security service officers working on the case were reminded by persons in Ministry of Defense that after the investigation was concluded they would still be under Ministry of Defense discipline.
+Some military security service officers working on the case were reminded by persons in the Ministry of Defense that after the investigation was concluded they would still be under the Ministry of Defense discipline.
 This was taken as a threat by the Military Security Service officers involved.
 Hieu said these threats did not impede the investigation."

-Furthermore, the operational funds of the Anti-Corruption Committee - which "got some financial support from President Thieuís secret funds" was very limited.
+Furthermore, the operational funds of the Anti-Corruption Committee - which "got some financial support from President Thieuís secret funds," were minimal.
 Ambassador Bunker's opinion was the following: "it seems to me unlikely that he will be able to do much more in this field than he has in the past, given his lack of staff and funds unless these conditions are remedied.
 This can only come about through vigorous backing and support from President Thieu."
-It is evident that Thieu's supports for the anti-corruption campaign remained only words.
+Thieu's supports for the anti-corruption campaign remained only words.

-When it comes to my official function, I am only guided by my sense of duty.
+When it comes to my official function, I am only guided by my sense of responsibility.

-General Hieu was also discouraged when Vice President Huong listened to one of his colleague who was also an Assistant to the Vice President, Nguyen Thach Van's advice and gave order to a government committee to draft an anti-corruption decree-law, because it would be only an exercise of futility that would lead to nowhere.
-General Hieu bluntly said: "If you really want to attack effectively the problem of corruption, you don't need the new decree.
+General Hieu was also discouraged when Vice President Huong listened to one of his colleague who was also an Assistant to the Vice President, Nguyen Thach Van's advice and gave order to a government committee to draft an anti-corruption decree-law because it would be only an exercise of futility that would lead to nowhere.
+General Hieu bluntly said: "If you really want to attack the problem of corruption effectively, you don't need the new decree.
 According to Hieu, as long as persons involved in corruption continue to receive protection from those higher in authority, little progress can be made."

-Another obstacle was that after the SMASF's scandal was exposed, President Thieu limited the power to conduct investigation to the level of district or lower.
-For the level of province or above, a prior approval had to be granted by the President in order to start an investigation.
-If a district chief wanted to bribe, he had to share his loot with the province chief; if the province chief wanted to bribe, he had to share his loot with the corps commander; if the corps commander wanted to bribe, he had to share his loot with the presidential special advisor; as demonstrated by General Hieu in the following example:
+Another obstacle was that after the SMASF's scandal was exposed, President Thieu limited the power to investigate to the level of a district or lower.
+For the level of province or above, a prior approval had to be granted by the President to start an investigation.
+If a district chief wanted to bribe, he had to share his loot with the province chief; if the province chief wanted to bribe, he had to share his loot with the corps commander; if the corps commander wanted to bribe, he had to share his loot with the special presidential advisor; as demonstrated by General Hieu in the following example:

-What is obvious here is that Thieu intended to tie General Hieu's hands, preventing him to trace the links of corruption plague to its roots, in order to squash the corruption animal at its head (Thieu-Quang-Khiem).
+What is evident here is that Thieu intended to tie General Hieu's hands, preventing him from tracing the links of corruption plague to its roots, to squash the corruption animal at its head (Thieu-Quang-Khiem).